stackfoundation/docs/articles/overview.md

 ## Why should I use Sandbox? [](#why)

 * **Reproduce complex tasks** - Sandbox runs workflows where each workflow step can run a Docker container.
 Docker-based workflows allow you to create powerful multi-step, multi-language, and multi-platform workflows to reproduce your most complex tasks.
-* **Multi-language, multi-platform** - Because each workflow step runs a Docker container, you can have each step run different languages, or platforms
+* **Multi-language, multi-platform** - Because each workflow step runs a Docker container, you can have each step run a different language and platform.
 * **Full reproduciblity** - On a new machine, Sandbox installs everything necessary to run workflows, even Docker.
-That means you be sure that running a workflow fully reproduces
+That means that in addition to ensuring your workflow is repeatable, Sandbox ensures that the environment needed to run your workflow is reproducible.
-* **Available upon checkout** - Sandbox is tiny (&lt;200KB) by design so that it can be checked in to your Git repo together with your project, and your workflows.
+* **Available upon checkout** - Sandbox is tiny (&lt;200KB) by design so that it can be committed to your Git repo, together with your project, and your workflows.
 That allows anyone that checks out your project repo to be able to perform all development tasks immediately upon checkout.
-Because Sandbox reproduces everything, including the environment needed to run workflows, anyone that checks out your project has everything they need to work with it, without installing any other software.
+Because Sandbox reproduces everything, including the environment needed to run workflows, anyone that checks out your project has everything they need to immediately run workflows, without installing any other software.

 ## How do I use Sandbox? [](#use)

+* **Install Sandbox** by [downloading](/downloads) and unzipping a small zip file (&lt;100KB) into your project directory.
+This provides all the necessary binaries to run Sandbox for your project on Linux, macOS and Windows.
+Take a look at [Installing Sandbox](/docs/installing) for more information.
-* **Create workflows** - Workflows are YAML files that describe a sequence of steps, where each step can run a script within a Docker container.
+* **Create workflows,** which are YAML files that describe a sequence of steps, where each step can run a script within a Docker container.
 You create workflow `.yml` files within a `workflows` folder in your project.
-* **Add Sandbox to your project** - There is no installation with Sandbox - you simply [download](/downloads) and unzip a small zip file (&lt;200KB) into your project directory.
-This provides all the necessary binaries to run Sandbox on your project on Linux, macOS and Windows.
 * **Run workflows** - Once you have Sandbox in your project, you can run the workflows you created by issuing a `sbox run` command.
-* **Commit Sandbox and workflows to Git** - Committing Sandbox and your workflows into your Git repo means anyone can run your workflows immediately.
-The small size of the binaries means you can do so without being concerned about the impact on your repo size.
+No other software is necessary.

 ## How does Sandbox work? [](#how)

+* **Bootstrapping**: When you run Sandbox for the first time on a machine, the tiny Sandbox binaries perform a bootstrap step in which they download additional components, and setup a single-node Kubernetes cluster on the machine.
+* **Running workflows**: After a single-node Kubernetes cluster is bootstrapped, Sandbox uses the Kubernetes cluster to run the workflows that are requested.
+Workflow steps are executed by translating them into Kubernetes pods, services, and other constructs.
+* **Building images**: During workflow execution, any images that need to built for the various worfklow steps are built by Sandbox by talking directly to the Docker daemon started in the single-node Kubernetes cluster.

+Of course, you can get full access to both the Docker daemon and Kubernetes cluster started by Sandbox, and control the lifecycle of both.

 ## How do I get started? [](#start)

-To get started with Sandbox, see [Getting Started](/docs/getting-started), or jump straight into our language-specific quick start guides:
+To get started with Sandbox, see [Getting started](/docs/getting-started), or jump straight into our language-specific quick start guides:

 * Javascript
   - [Build and run Node.js apps](/docs/nodejs)